bnielsen1965/mdns-server/README.md

 # mdns-server

 Low level Multicast DNS implementation in pure javascript.
+This is a fork of [Bryan Nielsen's](@bnielsen1965) version, with a small bug fix.

 Based on [multicast-dns](https://github.com/mafintosh/multicast-dns) by Mathias Buus.